firavoyage/blogging/weekly.md

 > school

-- read book (one hundred years of solitude)
+- read "one hundred years of solitude"
 - learn math & english

 ## 20240829